meda-lang/meda/README.md

 more verbose, but that is an acceptable tradeoff.
 3. The language is opinionated.
 Developers should spend less time worrying about whether or not to use a semi-colon or type and more time on being productive.
+4. The codebase, libraries, tools, language, etc. need to be extensible and flexible to accomediate future changes.
+5. All code is open-sourced and the community is encouraged to contribute to the evolution of the language.

 ### Design Ideas